Introduction to Bot Framework Composer

 Under the hood, Composer harnesses the power of many of the components from the Bot Framework SDK.
 When building bots in Composer, developers will have access to:

 Dialogs provide a way for bots to manage conversations with users.
-The new Adaptive dialog and the event model simplify sophisticated conversation modelling and help you focus on the model of the conversation rather than the mechanics of dialog management.
+Adaptive dialogs and the event model simplify sophisticated conversation modelling enabling more natural, dynamic converation flow, interruption and context switching.
+They also help you focus on the model of the conversation rather than the mechanics of dialog management.
 Read more in the dialog concept article.

 Language Understanding (LU)

-LU is a core component of Composer that allows developers and conversation designers to train language understanding directly in the context of editing a dialog.
-As dialogs are edited in Composer, developers can continuously add to their bots' natural language capabilities using the lu file format, a simple Markdown-like format that makes it easy to define new intents and provide sample utterances.
-In Composer, you can use both Regular Expression and LUIS service.
+LU is a core component of Composer that allows developers and conversation designers to train language understanding models directly in the context of editing a dialog.
+As dialogs are edited in Composer, developers can continuously add to their bots' natural language capabilities using the .lu file format, a simple Markdown-like format that makes it easy to define new intents, entities and provide sample utterances.
+In Composer, you can use both Regular Expression, LUIS and Orchestrator.
 Composer detects changes and updates the bot's cloud-based natural-language understanding (NLU) model automatically so it is always up to date.
 Read more in the language understanding concept article.

 Creating grammatically correct, data-driven responses that have a consistent tone and convey a clear brand voice has always been a challenge for bot developers.
-Composer's integrated Language Generation (LG) that allows developers to create bot replies with a great deal of flexibility.
+Composer's integrated Language Generation (LG) that allows developers to create bot replies with a great deal of flexibility using the editor in the Bot Responses page or the response editor in the Properties panel.
 Read more in the language generation concept article.

 With Language Generation, you can achieve previously complex tasks easily such as:

-QnA Maker is a cloud-based Natural Language Processing (NLP) service that easily creates a natural conversational layer over your data.
-It can be used to find the most appropriate answer for any given natural language input, from your custom knowledge base (KB) of information.
+QnA Maker is a cloud-based service that enables you to extract Question and Answer pairs from existing FAQ-style documents and websites into a knowledgebase that can be manually curated by knowledge experts.
+QnAMaker once integrated into a bot can be used to find the most appropriate answer for any given natural language input, from your custom knowledgebase (KB) of information.

 Bot Framework Emulator